Fresh Coffee station appliance garage

 And here is the epic finished result!
 I love the added black metal handle as I was fiddling with opening and closing the appliance garage without it.
 This is even better!

-This would also make an amazing rustic bread box as well!
+And this would also make an amazing rustic bread box as well!
 Other stencil designs that would fit perfectly and work amazing with a food theme are Flour, Sugar and Grain.

 Two #10 nails were also hammered into one side so they can hang coffee mugs.